syntheit/colorguessr/README.md

-# colorguessr
+# ColorGuessr

-Guess the color displayed on screen
+Can you guess the color displayed on screen?

+Written using React, NextJS, Tailwind, Sass, and Typescript